cominteract/RedditClientIOSAinsigne/README.md

                         RedditClientPresenterTest
                         RedditClientManagerTest

-If planning to update the client id please check the Config RedditClientApp -> Utils -> Config
+If planning to update the client id please check the Config.
+It should work if you replaced the developer name the client id and/or the package.
+It should work just fine

+RedditClientApp -> Utils -> Config

 Should there be any questions feel free to ask.